Health

 Seek practical solutions

 Once you’ve defined your worries clearly, it’s easier to reframe them as a set of problems that need to be solved.
 Sometimes there are simple, practical ways to approach them.
-Though you may have been putting these off because they’re stressful in themselves, your life will get a lot simpler when you tackle them one by one.
-If you’re worried about money, for instance, drawing up a clear financial plan will make it much easier to cope.
+Though you may have been putting these off because they’re stressful in themselves, your life will get much simpler when you tackle them individually.
+For instance, if you’re worried about money, drawing up a clear financial plan will make it much easier to cope.
 If you’re concerned about your performance in the bedroom, you can read through Roman reviews to see if a simple pill could help.
 If you’re worried about your weight, getting into an exercise routine could change everything.

 Of course, not all problems can be solved this way.
-If you’ve been bereaved, if you have an incurable illness, or if your marriage has irretrievably broken down, for instance, you’re going to have to find a way to deal with things as they are.
+If you’ve been bereaved, have an incurable illness, or your marriage has irretrievably broken down, for instance, you’ll have to find a way to deal with things as they are.
 What matters here is recognizing and accepting the situation so that you stop being exhausted by a constant mental search for solutions.
-It’s hard to accept suffering or unfairness, but doing so can be liberating.
+Taking suffering or unfairness is hard, but doing so can be liberating.
 It can leave you free to find a way forward.

 Dismiss worst-case scenarios

-If you’re living with serious day to day challenges or have experienced trauma in the past, it can be easy to get into a habit of trying to strategize and plan for everything.
+If you’re living with serious day-to-day challenges or have experienced trauma, it can be easy to get into a habit of trying to strategize and plan for everything.
 That isn’t a practical use of your time and energy.
 Learn to recognize when your mind has drifted off and has started focusing on worst-case scenarios.
 Even if they’re possible, they’re probably not very likely.
-When you’ve got a bit of distance, you may even find yourself laughing about your past obsession with them.
+You may even laugh about your past obsession with them when you’ve got a bit of distance.

 Distract yourself

-When you find yourself stuck in a cycle of worries that won’t go away, you need to find ways of distracting yourself.
+When you find yourself stuck in a cycle of worries that won’t go away, you must find ways to distract yourself.
 This could mean doing a puzzle that takes up all your attention, going outside and running to flush stress hormones through your system, putting on a favorite piece of music that always changes your mood, or refocusing your senses by cooking something that smells delicious.
 Build up imaginary worlds so that if you’re lying in bed and can’t sleep because reality is too stressful, you can put your focus there instead.

-When you’re focused on your worries all the time, you may not be giving the good things in your life the attention that they deserve.
-Every night, before you go to bed, make a list of the things in your life that make you happy, no matter how small or trivial they may seem – from the color of your hair to your favorite sports team winning a game or a view you enjoy on your route to work.
-By paying more attention to these positive things, you can lift your mood, get a better night’s sleep, and wake up feeling more optimistic about the day ahead.
+When you’re focused on your worries, you may not be giving the good things in your life the attention they deserve.
+Every night, before you go to bed, make a list of the items in your life that make you happy, no matter how small or trivial they may seem – from the color of your hair to your favorite sports team winning a game or a view you enjoy on your route to work.
+Paying more attention to these positive things can lift your mood, get a better night’s sleep, and wake up feeling more optimistic about the day ahead.
 Worry exists for a reason, and sometimes it’s essential, but all too often, we get caught up in cycles of fear that don’t serve any useful function.
 If you can stop worrying about all the little things, you’ll find yourself much more capable of dealing with the big ones, and the more problems you tackle successfully, the more confident you’ll feel.

 About author